goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible playbook for dotfiles and a bit more
+fconfig is my ansible playbook to configure linux workstation

 ## goals
-- avoid configuration drifts on your linux workstations and laptops.
+- avoid configuration drifts.
 Meaning - switching to another laptop without noticing the difference
 - keep it as simple as possible

 ## features